networklocum/curl-web/README.md

 - [ ] Add Query History
  - [ ] list of recently triggered queries
  - [ ] last status of a query
-- [ ] separate GET params from URL
+- [ ] separate GET params from URL (we should be able to edit them like we do for headers)
 - [ ] use flexbox instead of float-left or col-xx-n
 - [ ] add tabs: ability to add new tabs to edit queries